North Antrim (UK Parliament constituency): Members of Parliament

-The Member of Parliament since the 2010 general election is Ian Paisley Jr of the DUP.
-He succeeded his father, the Rev. Dr. Ian Paisley, who was initially elected in the 1970 general election as a member of the Protestant Unionist Party, which became the DUP the following year.
+The Member of Parliament since the 2024 general election is Jim Allister of the TUV, after the DUP lost the seat for the first time since gaining it in 1970 as the Protestant Unionist Party.
+It had also been the first time in 50 years that the seat was not held by a member of the Paisley family.

 North Antrim has had comparatively few MPs in its lifetime compared to other parliamentary constituencies.
 Sir Hugh O'Neill had sat for one of the predecessor seats of Mid Antrim between 1915 and 1922 and Antrim between 1922 until 1950, making this one of the few seats where four individuals between them represented the seat continuously over a period of ninety years.